Oracle-Efficient Online Learning and Auction Design: Pseudo-Polynomial and Integer-Weighted Oracles

-\paragraph{Envy free item pricing } As we showed in Appendix~\ref{app:impl_envy}, as far as the implementability of $\mGamma^{\textsc{IP}}$ is concerned, this setting is isomorphic to the case of VCG with bidder-specific prices.
+\paragraph{Envy-free Item Pricing.} As we show in Appendix~\ref{app:impl_envy}, as far as the implementability of $\mGamma^{\textsc{IP}}$ is concerned, this setting is isomorphic to the case of VCG with bidder-specific prices.
 So, the pseudo-complexity of implementing $\mGamma^{\textsc{IP}}$ is also $O(m^2)$.